WebexCC-SA/wxcc-ai-assist/docs/main/AI_Lab_Aut_Mission2.md

 1. <span style="color: red;">[Read Only]</span> Once the HTTP request is completed a new object will be created on the third pary application.
 You can see all object by using the this link [https://67e9aa0bbdcaa2b7f5b9ed62.mockapi.io/customerOrder](https://67e9aa0bbdcaa2b7f5b9ed62.mockapi.io/customerOrder){:target="_blank"}.
 Below you can see the screenshot with all order informations.
 Currently there are only 2, but by the time of this lab there could be more.
    ![Profiles](../graphics/Lab1_AI_Agent/2.64.png)
-Each order/object will content all the information that we sent from AI Studio but one - id.
+Each order/object will contain all the information that we sent from AI Studio but one - id.
 This key is created automatically once we create the object.
 The goal of this Task is to send the value of the **id** back to the AI Agent so AI Agent can provide it to the customer while they are still in live contact, like you can see on the picture below.<br>
    ![Profiles](../graphics/Lab1_AI_Agent/2.31.png)

 2. <span style="color: red;">[Read Only]</span> When you were configuring HTTP Request in your previous Task, on the bottom of the request you were configuring the Output Variable.
-This variable will be used to parse the unique order **id** and pass the value to the Outbobount Variable with name **orderNumber**.
+This variable will be used to parse the unique order **id** and pass the value to the Output Variable with name **orderNumber**.
 See the screenshot below.
-In the next step we will be configuring this orderNumber variable to be sent Webex AI studio.</br>
+In the next step we will be configuring this orderNumber variable to be sent to Webex AI studio.</br>
    ![Profiles](../graphics/Lab1_AI_Agent/2.65.png)

 3. While on your Webex Connect flow, click on **Edit** the flow then click on the **Settings** and on the top select **Flow Outcomes** and expend **Last Execution Status**.
 In the **Define key-value pairs to be sent to the AI Agent** select **Enter JSON**.